Perspective | Airline passenger traffic dropped in the pandemic. But TSA seized more guns than ever.

 “They aren’t as familiar with the rules, nor are they accustomed to checking for prohibited items before going to the airport,” Jeffrey C. Price, an aerospace professor at Metropolitan State University of Denver, said in an email.
 “That’s the most common rationale given for the increase.”

-Whatever the reason, “the increase in unruly passenger incidents, alongside the increase in firearms injected into the aviation environment, make for a toxic combination,” said Watson Coleman.
+Whatever the reason, “the increase in unruly passenger incidents, alongside the increase in firearms injected into the aviation environment, make for a toxic combination,” Watson Coleman said.
 “Bringing a firearm to a checkpoint is a federal crime.
 If you intend to bring a gun on a plane, you can go to prison for it.”

 During a recent hearing Watson Coleman chaired, Balram Bheodari, general manager of Hartsfield-Jackson Atlanta International Airport, suggested strengthening penalties, mandating gun safety training for violators and including them on the no-fly list until training is complete.